 Students receive progress reports in the form of report cards at the end of each trimester.
 Students who have concerns about their grades should talk to their teachers to determine how they can improve their performance.
-Students who receive an incomplete in a class must complete the class within 3 weeks after the start of the next quarter.
-Extensions may be granted by the teacher with the permission of the Administrator.
-Failure to finish an incomplete may result in a failing grade.
-There will be Parent Teacher Conferences held after the first and third trimesters.
+We meet with parents during Parent/Teacher Conferences held in November and March to review recent grade reports.
 Parents will have the opportunity to visit with their child's teachers and discuss their child's progress.